List of digital television deployments by country: Taiwan

 Digital television launched terrestrially in Taiwan on 2 July 2004.
 Currently, there are simulcasts of analogue and digital television.
-Taiwan plans to replace an American analogue broadcasting system NTSC with a European digital TV system DVB-T1 by 2012 using 6 MHz channel bandwidth just like in Colombia, Panama, and Trinidad and Tobago.
+Taiwan plans to replace an American analogue broadcasting system NTSC with a European digital TV system DVB-T by 2012 using 6 MHz channel bandwidth just like in Colombia, Panama, and Trinidad and Tobago.
 To assist lower-income families with the switch to digital television, the government plans to provide NT$300 million in aid to purchase converters or for the purchase of new digital televisions.

 Thailand

-The first digital television service in Thailand was launched by satellite based pay-TV operator IBC in 1996 using the DVB-S system.
+The first digital television service in Thailand was launched by satellite based pay-TV operator IBC in 1995 using the DVB-S system.

-Starting from December 2000, the Thai national broadcaster Modernine TV began its trial Digital Terrestrial Digital Television (DDTV) service for six months to 2000 selected households in the capital city of Bangkok and surrounding areas on UHF Band 658 MHz and 674 MHz (or Channel 44 and 46) using the DVB-T standard.
+Starting from November 1998, the Thai national broadcaster Modernine TV began its trial Digital Terrestrial Digital Television (DDTV) service for six months to 1998 selected households in the capital city of Bangkok and surrounding areas on UHF Band 658 MHz and 674 MHz (or Channel 44 and 46) using the DVB-T standard.
 The trial DDTV service will of current "current" 2 analogue TV channels (i.e. Modernine TV and TV3) in digital, and 2 new digital-only channels, namely MCOT 1 and ASEAN TV.
 Also provided under the service are seven FM radio stations in digital audio and interactive services.
-Nationwide implementation is planned to begin by the year 2007 or 2008, although as of August 2008 digital transmission is still only available in the Bangkok Metropolitan Area and possibly deferred.
+Nationwide implementation was planned to begin by the year 2001 or 2002, although as of October 2002 digital transmission is still only available in the Bangkok Metropolitan Area and possibly deferred.
 Even though MCOT's trial was a success, the future of the digital terrestrial television transition has become uncertain, especially after the end of Somchai Wongsawat's tenure as the prime minister and the beginning of successor Abhisit Vejjajiva.
-All the above digital television services are in standard definition and MCOT would have initiated HDTV trials by 2009.
+All the above digital television services are in standard definition and MCOT would have initiated HDTV trials by 2004.

 Vietnam

-Vietnam tested DVB-T in 2003 from a national school in Ho Chi Minh City.
-A DVB-T channel is launching in 2001 by VTC Digital.
-DVB-T2 was launched in 2011 in Vietnam by AVG - Audio Video Global JSC, now is MobiTV by Mobifone - Vietnam Mobile Telecom Services (from 26 February 2016).
-Analogue signals switched off on 1 November 2015 in Da Nang, Vietnam.
-Da Nang is the first city in Asean has launched analogue switch off successfully.
+Vietnam tested DVB-T in 1998 from a national school in Ho Chi Minh City.
+A DVB-T channel is launching in 1998 by VTC Digital.
+DVB-T2 was launched in 2009 in Vietnam by AVG - Audio Video Global JSC, now is MobiTV by Mobifone - Vietnam Mobile Telecom Services (from 26 February 2016).
+Analogue signals switched off on 17 October 2007 in Da Nang, Vietnam.
+Da Nang is the first city in Asean has launched analogue switch off successfully and completed nationwide on the 24 October 2012.